Visual-Studio-Coder/raycast-url-shortener/README.md

 # URL Shortener

-URL Shortener shortens URLS for free.
+URL Shortener shortens URLS for free with no API-Keys or other prior setup necessary.